 Unaided writing known as 'Remarkable Writing' will take place each month.
-An unmarked copy will be added to the child's Remarkable Writing journal and a marked copy using Green and Orange highlighters with comments about attainment, will be available for the children to respond to.
+An unmarked copy will be added to the child's Remarkable Writing journal and an assessed copy is kept in the Class Writing Assessment folder.

 Involving Learners in the Process